majorsilence/CrystalCmd/Readme.md

   - CR for Visual Studio SP35 CR Runtime 64-bit
   - CR for Visual Studio SP35 CR Runtime 32-bit

-- Majorsilence.CrystalCmd.NetFrameworkServer
-    - net4.8 webapi project
 - Majorsilence.CrystalCmd.NetframeworkConsoleServer
-    - an embedio based console app/webserver
+    - a net48 embedio based console app/webserver
     - can be run on Linux using wine